zilishen/documentation/content/nms/adm/about/template-reference.md

 ---
 ## Template Variables

-The ADM service makes available several variables for use in the templates.
+The App Delivery Manager service makes available several variables for use in the templates.
 These variables are set during the rendering of the API request as it is being converted into the NGINX format and can also be used when customizing a template.

 {{< note >}}
 The template rendering is performed on a per-instance group basis.
 For example, if a gateway has three instance groups defined, then the rendering of the NGINX configuration will happen three times, once for each instance group.